 As well as the signal and power plane (solid copper) layers, the PCB Editor also includes soldermask and silkscreen physical layers - these are all used during the fabrication of the physical board.
 The arrangement of these layers is referred to as the Layer Stack.
 The layer stack is configured in the Layer Stack Manager, click Design » Layer Stack to open the dialog.

 The Layer Stack Manager dialog is used to:

 - Add / remove signal and power plane layers.

 - Configure the Material type for the physical layers.

 - Set the layer Thickness, Dielectric Material and Dielectric Constant.

 - Define the Pullback amount (clearance from plane edge to board edge) for plane layers.

 - Define the Coverlay Expansion for cover layers.

-- Define the component orientation for that layer (advanced feature available in certain Altium products).
+- Define the component orientation for that layer (used when there are embedded components).